protecode-sc/helm-chart/README.md

 ### RabbitMQ configuration

 RabbitMQ requires to know the cluster's domain name.
-If it is not `cluster.local`, it needs to be given.
+If it is not `cluster.local`, you need to provide it.

 Parameter                                 | Description                 | Default
 ----------------------------------------- | --------------------------- | ----------------